From Spotlight: Strike A Deal Fast: Best Home Buying and Selling Strategies

 Image: Pretty Providence

-You've probably heard of the “pre-approval process,” but many people don't know or fully understand what it actually means.
-I’m excited to chat with you guys about this process and answer some frequently asked questions!
+You've probably heard of the preapproval process, but you may not know or fully understand what it actually means.
+Let's dig into the process and some frequently asked questions.

-Pre-approval means a lender basically makes a call on whether you’re eligible to qualify for a home loan and how much you can qualify for.
-They come to these conclusions based on proof of finances provided by the potential buyer.
+Preapproval means a lender makes a call on whether a potential home buyer is eligible to qualify for a home loan and how much they can qualify for.
+The lender comes to these conclusions based on proof of finances provided by the potential buyer.
+Note that preapproval doesn't guarantee loan approval, but it's a step in the right direction.

-There are many reasons why pre-approval is not only necessary but also beneficial for you!
-Often people don't realize how much money they’ll actually need to put down and how that relates to how much house they want to buy.
-Different down payments affect your monthly payments, mortgage insurance, etc.
+Preapproval not only is necessary but also benefits you.
+Buyers often don't realize how much money they’ll need to put down and how that relates to how much house they can afford.
+The amount of a down payment affects a buyer's monthly payments, mortgage insurance, and so on.

-By working with a lender, you can run different scenarios to help you determine the best strategy when deciding critical factors like house cost and size.
+By working with a lender, you can explore different scenarios to help you decide on critical factors like house cost and size.
 For example, you may think you’ll save money by buying a smaller condo.
-But after factoring in monthly homeowner association assessments (monthly dues you pay to the condo association), you might find that a single-family home is actually more affordable.
+But after factoring in monthly homeowner association assessments (monthly dues you pay), you might find that a single-family home is more affordable.

-When it comes to loans, a common mistake that people make is assuming that a loan product their friend used will work the same for them.
-Although there’s a possibility it could work for you, it’s not a safe assumption to make.
-No two loans are alike just as no two people’s finances and life circumstances are exactly the same.
+Or, a buyer may think a loan product their friend used will work the same for them.
+Although that's possible, it's a risky assumption.
+No two loans are alike, just as no two people’s finances and life circumstances are the same.

-It’s important to note that loan products have different costs, such as varying lender origination fees.
-You can work with a loan officer to help learn the cost of a loan, how the loan process works, and which products will work for you.
+Loan products have different costs in areas such as lender origination fees.
+You can work with a loan officer to learn the cost of a loan, how the loan process works, and which products are the best options for you.
 While your costs might not be exact at this stage, you can get a good idea of what to expect.

-Being pre-approved shows sellers you are serious and prepared to make an offer.
-In some competitive markets, people won't even consider an offer unless a pre-approval letter comes along with it.
+Looking for homes armed with this information about what you can afford is an important reason to seek preapproval.
+And itl shows sellers you're serious and prepared to make an offer.
+In some competitive markets, sellers won't even consider an offer unless a preapproval letter comes along with it.

 Related: How to Choose a Mortgage Lender

-Getting pre-approved is a pretty simple process.
-You need to know your financial situation — how much money you consistently make, your assets, how much debt you have, and the sources of those debts — and articulate it clearly to your lender.
+Preapproval is relatively simple.
+You need to know your financial situation — how much money you consistently make, your assets, how much debt you have, and the sources of those debts.
+You need to articulate and substantiate that information clearly to your lender.
+You'll basically complete a mortgage application, and the lender will verify the information you provide.

 • Your credit score.
 Yes, your lender will then have to pull your credit.
 Don’t worry, pulling your score once shouldn’t affect your score.